 |By Liam Twomey

-Last season QPR-Burnley was a Championship fixture.
+Last season QPR - Burnley was a Championship fixture.
 Perhaps it will be again next season, but Harry Redknapp will be much happier than Sean Dyche after a frantic game that ebbed and flowed, highlighting the qualities and the flaws of these two Premier League strugglers.

-Burnley showed grit, organization and spirit, but the lack of anyone with the proven ability to score goals in the top flight has never been more obvious than at Loftus Road.
+Burnley showed grit, organisation and spirit, but the lack of anyone with the proven ability to score goals in the top flight has never been more obvious than at Loftus Road.
 After seeing a brilliant 25-yard shot tipped onto the post by Robert Green in the first half George Boyd's conviction in the final third deserted him in the second, while Danny Ings is still searching for the ruthless streak that helped fire the Clarets to a surprise promotion last term.

-QPR was simply more clinical, with Bobby Zamora and Charlie Austin at the heart of much of their best work.
+QPR were simply more clinical, with Bobby Zamora and Charlie Austin at the heart of much of their best work.
 The suspension of the latter after a foolish second booking is less than ideal, but Redknapp's overriding emotion will be relief at taking three points from a game that could have gone either way.

 Sean Dyche's men piled on the pressure in an attempt to salvage a point, but QPR defended stoically, with Robert Green and Richard Dunne in inspired form.

-Just one point and one league place separated the teams before kick off and the visitors, who had won only one of their previous six away games, started confidently in a frantic opening half.
+Just one point and one league place separated the teams before kick-off and the visitors, who had won only one of their previous six away games, started confidently in a frantic opening half.

 Ashley Barnes blazed high over the bar following good link-up play with Danny Ings before Scott Arfield forced Green into an instinctive save 11 minutes in.